 bones and joints."

-Kerwin says that two of the most common
+Kerwin says that two of the most

-today's modern conveniences and knowledgeable specialists, these
+Fortunately, with today's modern conveniences and knowledgeable

-patients may enjoy full recoveries.
+specialists, these patients may enjoy full recoveries.

 The Veterinary Medical Teaching